typicode/jsonplaceholder/README.md

 ------------

 Here's some code using jQuery showing what can be done with JSONPlaceholder.
-If jQuery is load you can simply copy and paste these codes in a console.
+If jQuery is loaded you can simply copy and paste these examples in a console.

 ### Listing resources